Parametrically-controlled microwave-photonic interface for the fluxonium: Introduction

 In recent years, the fluxonium \cite{Manucharyan_2009} has emerged as a promising superconducting qubit due to its remarkably long coherence times \cite{PhysRevX.9.041041, PhysRevLett.130.267001} and high gate fidelities \cite{PhysRevX.13.031035, Moskalenko_2022}.
 A coherent fluxonium-photonic interface would be beneficial for fluxonium quantum processing on multiple fronts.
 First, efficient initialization of the fluxonium is important as the low transition frequency of the fluxonium results in a highly-mixed thermal population.
 Second, faithful mapping between a fluxonium excitation and a flying qubit would allow the realization of modular quantum systems linked via traveling microwave photons using the fluxonium.
 A typical method for engineering this interface involves converting a fluxonium excitation into a fast-decaying resonator photon through pumping of cavity sideband transitions \cite{wang2024efficient, Zhang_2021, Vool_2018}.
+However, direct sideband transitions between fluxonium-resonator states of the same total parity are forbidden under a linear microwave drive.
 Recent experiments have reported multiple ways of circumventing the parity selection rule forbidding these direct transitions by flux-biasing the fluxonium qubit away from half flux \cite{wang2024efficient}, using microwave-driven multi-photon transitions \cite{Zhang_2021}, and coupling the fluxonium to a resonator via a third-order mixing element known as the Superconducting Nonlinear Asymmetric Inductive eLement (SNAIL) \cite{Frattini_2017, Vool_2018}.
 The above-mentioned experiments have been solely focused on fluxonium initialization and cooling.

 In this Letter, we report an experiment interfacing the fluxonium qubit with traveling photons using parametric conversion in a fluxonium-resonator system that enables both fluxonium initialization and efficient generation of flying qubits.
 We use a SNAIL-based resonator as an intermediary coupling element to coherently convert between fluxonium excitations and microwave photons.
 We control the coupling rate by modulating the pump amplitude, which allows for fast switching between different quantum information tasks.
 In particular, we perform fast reset of the fluxonium qubit in the strong coupling regime.
 We then operate in the weak coupling regime to controllably release and temporally shape single traveling photons.
 Our scheme provides a straightforward pathway for both fluxonium initialization and for incorporating the fluxonium qubit into remote entanglement schemes based on traveling microwave photons.